<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=302049519983355&amp;ev=PageView&amp;noscript=1">

 Activity Idea: This lesson plan is a great comprehensive look at Remembrance Day.
 It contains 5 activities that students can complete.
 Activity 3 even gets them to create their own remembrance event.

-If you would like to experience Remembrance Day or Ottawa firsthand with your students take a look at our trips!
+If you would like to experience Remembrance Day in Ottawa firsthand with your students take a look at our trip!